 A court may deviate from the formula if it determines it would be “unjust or inappropriate” to apply the formula.
 And, if there is a deviation from the formula, the court (or the parties if there is an agreement) must state what the amount of spousal maintenance would be if the formula were used and the reasons for the deviation based upon various statutory factors which must be explained in writing by the court (or in an agreement).

-This formula is used with a statutory cap of $192,000 (as of March 1, 2020) of the payor's income.
+This formula is used with a statutory cap of $203,000 of the payor's income.
 (The statutory cap gets adjusted upward periodically.)
-For income above $192,000, any additional maintenance the court may award will be discretionary and based upon various statutory factors.
+For income above $203,000, any additional maintenance the court may award will be discretionary and based upon various statutory factors.

 Some of these statutory factors include: